fullcontact/full.async/README.md

 `pmap>>` lets you apply an async function (ie. function that returns channel) to channel's output with a specified parallelism, returning a new channel with results.

+## Debouncing

+`debounce>>` takes input channel and only passes through values at specified rate, dropping the rest.

 ## Conventions